Bulk viscous quintessential inflation: Bulk viscous cosmology

-The idea is to find models, i.e., to find the coefficient of bulk viscosity, such that, the equation $1+w_{eff}(H)=0$ has two positive roots, namely $H_+>H_-$, that will correspond to different de Sitter solutions, one of them will be an attractor and the other one must be a repeller.
+where the prime stands for the differentiation with respect to $H$.
+So, $w_{eff}$ could be an increasing function or a decreasing function depending on the nature of the terms.
+We note that for $\xi (H)= $constant, say $\xi_c $, the nature of the function $w_{eff}$ is completely determined.

+Now in order to account for both accelerating phases, it is reasonable to ask whether $\xi (H)$ may allow two de Sitter solutions where necessarily one of them will be an attractor and the other one must be a repeller.
+Precisely, whatever the form for $\xi (H)$ is chosen, the equation $1+w_{eff}(H)=0$ should have two positive roots, namely $H_{+}>H_{-}$, that will correspond to different de Sitter solutions.
+Effectively, when $1+w_{eff}(H)=0$, the equation (\ref{bulk-friedmann3}) becomes $\dot{H}=0$, meaning that the roots $H_{\pm}$ of $1+w_{eff}(H)=0$, correspond to the solutions $H(t)=H_{\pm}$ of (\ref{bulk-friedmann3}), and thus, for these solutions the scale factor becomes $a_{\pm}(t)=a_{\pm} e^{H_{\pm}t}$, which depict two de Sitter solutions.
 When $H_+$, which eventually could be $+\infty$, is the repeller and $H_-$ is an attractor, we will have a nonsingular background with $w_{eff}(H)> -1$, that starts at $H_+$ and ends at $H_-$, depicting an accelerated universe at early and late times.
 This is a candidate to depict our universe.
 However, to check its viability, one has to show that at early times, this accelerated phase is an inflationary one.
-That is what we will do in the next sections.
+That means we need to check the viabilities of the model from the observational data.